A University of Arizona · BIO5 Institute

 Toronto Declaration Amnesty Intl. + Access Now Declaration Machine learning, equality, and non-discrimination — a civil-society anchor for the Nelson framework.

-Panel prompt: which of these has any practical effect on what a public health researcher in Arizona actually does next Tuesday?
+Prompt for the room: which of these has any practical effect on what a public health researcher in Arizona actually does?

 Over to

-Six prompts.
-The framing above is shared substrate — disagreement with it is fair game.
+Seed prompts, not a script — the framing above is shared substrate, and disagreement with it is fair game.
+The mic is yours.

 Pick the one you most want to argue with first.